PROJECTS TO FIGHT Climate change and social issues

 Women and children spend up to 25 hours each week collecting wood for cooking, reducing time available for employment and educational opportunities.

-Efficient stoves reduce time spent gathering by up to 70%, freeing up time which could be spent on education or work that generates income.
+Reduce time spent gathering by up to 70%, freeing up time for productive activities.

 We carefully steward our resources and the confidence of our stakeholders through a pragmatic approach.